 In addition, we have focused on distribution to restaurants and pizzerias who will use our products in the dishes they serve to their customers.
 Mr. Petrella, Jr. began selling his sauces in 2008 to Famous Famiglia Pizzerias, a 127 unit specialty restaurant subsidiary of DeBartolo Holdings LLC.
-We have expanded this relationship, through Ferrarro Foods as our distributor to Famous Famiglia Pizzerias.
-Although our marketing and sales efforts have been primarily directed to the United States, we intend to expand these efforts into Canada.
-We are in negotiations for distribution through a planned chain of gourmet food markets in China.
+We have expanded this relationship, through Ferrarro Foods as our institutional food distributor to Famous Famiglia Pizzerias.
+Ferraro Foods (Piscataway, New Jersey) purchases our Afredo sauce and Spicy Salsa and resells these products to Famous Famiglia Pizzerias.
+We do not have a contract with Ferraro Foods.
+We fill purchase orders as received and accepted.
+We have not and do not expect to reject any purchase orders from Ferraro Foods.
+We believe that our Afredo sauce and Spicy Salsa are the only Afredo sauce and Spicy Salsa served by Famous Famiglia Pizzerias.